 This command block copies the contents of LastTimeTemp.txt to LastTime.txt.
 This records the previously captured current timestamp in the file to be used for the next job run.

 This transform block takes current.txt and converts it to changes.csv.
 The conversion is from the default delimited file type to CSV.
 Using the CSV process type in CoSort prepends a header row to the output file using the field names.
-This is the task block where I could apply other manipulations to the data if I so choose.
+This is the task block where I could apply other manipulations (like data masking) to the data if I so choose.

 This wait block stalls the batch file for 3 seconds and then checks for the existence of the changes.csv file before proceeding.

 This command block executes the mongoimport command using the parameters specified in the properties view as shown below.

 The parameters indicate that the MongoDB database called fnx is to be loaded with the contents of the file changes.csv which is of the type csv and contains a headerline which defines the fields.

 Note that Voracity supports other methods of moving and manipulating MongoDB data.
 See this example of using Progress ODBC drivers for data masking using built-in “FieldShield” functions.
 Voracity can also process BSON data directly via API through /PROCESS=MongoDB support in CoSort v10, now too.